 Once you have successfully completed the online hunter safety course you must register for a Field Day with the Illinois Department of Natural Resources.
 To complete the hunter education requirements for Illinois, you must pass both the online AND Field Day portions of the hunter education course.
+Students who are 18 years of age and older and successfully completed the Illinois Adult Online Course, are not required to attend a Field Day.

 Field Days are conducted by IDNR-certified hunter safety instructors, and are expected to last between 5 and 7 hours.
 Activities at the Field day include different hands-on activities, and a multiple-choice final exam.
 As you participate in the Field Day, always remember to follow the rules of hunting and firearm safety.